bobgeorgethe3rd/wouterdocs/albert/Albert Construction.md

 __2.__ Turn inside out through the bottom.
 Press.
 __3.__ Using the cross and rectangle as a guide, stitch the top of the strap to the wrong side of the front on the top left.
 __4.__ Using the cross and rectangle as a guide, stitch the bottom of the strap to the wrong side of the front at the side right.
-__5.__ Repeat Steps 1 - 4 for the remaining strap attaching it at the top right and then the side left.
+__5.__ Repeat Step 3: 1 - 4 for the remaining strap attaching it at the top right and then the side left.

 <Note>